Right to keep and bear arms in the United States: The politics of the right to keep and bear arms

 The political party that advocates most for gun rights is the Libertarian Party, who believe gun rights is a natural right for everyone.
 They are followed by the Republican Party, which advocates for gun rights, but support gun control measures, like red flag laws, and prohibition of certain individuals from owning guns.
 The Democratic Party advocates for the most gun control measures historically.

 Interest groups, primarily in the United States, exert political pressure for and against legislation limiting the right to keep and bear arms.
-This political debate in America is organized between those who seek stricter regulations and those who believe gun regulations violate the Second Amendment protection of a right to keep and bear arms.
-The largest advocacy group in this regard is the National Rifle Association, and its political wing, the NRA Institute for Legislative Action, aside from the Libertarian Party which advocates gun rights for everyone in their political platform.
+This political debate in the United States is organized between those who seek stricter regulations and those who believe gun regulations violate the Second Amendment protection of a right to keep and bear arms.
+The largest advocacy group in this regard is the National Rifle Association of America (NRA), and its political wing the NRA Institute for Legislative Action, aside from the Libertarian Party which advocates gun rights for everyone in their political platform.
 Several other groups including the Gun Owners of America and the Citizens Committee for the Right to Keep and Bear Arms, while smaller in size, are also politically active.
 Gun control advocacy groups include the Brady Campaign and Everytown for Gun Safety, which are increasingly gaining political clout and spending power.

 There are also socialist gun rights groups, including the Socialist Rifle Association and Redneck Revolt.

+Public opinion

+2023

+According to a 2023 Fox News poll found registered voters overwhelmingly supported a wide variety of gun restrictions: